overhaul88/SuGaRrush/README.md

 measured surface.
-The implementation was developed on a **4 GB GTX 1650 with 7.7 GB system RAM**: error-guided SDF sampling reduces SuGaR's one-million-point Monte Carlo budget to 50,000, the image resolution is derived from measured free VRAM and frame count, and 384 px focal crops spend that limited budget on the object rather than the surrounding scene._
+The implementation was developed on a **4 GB GTX 1650 with 7.7 GB system RAM**: error-guided SDF sampling reduces SuGaR's one-million-point Monte Carlo budget to 50,000, the image resolution is derived from measured free VRAM and frame count, and 384 px focal crops spend that limited budget on the object rather than the surrounding scene.

+All deliverables are present in docs/ as follows:
+Final Meshes (as textured glb): docs/mesh/
+Renders of the mesh: docs/renders/    (look for objects 3,6,8,9)
+Writeup: docs/notes/DiracWriteup.pdf
+Animations: docs/gifs/

+_

 ---